estuary/flow/site/docs/reference/Connectors/capture-connectors/PostgreSQL.md

    * Find the instance's host under Server Name, and the port under Connection Strings (usually `5432`).
 Together, you'll use the host:port as the `address` property when you configure the connector.
    * Format `user` as `username@databasename`; for example, `flow_capture@myazuredb`.

+### TimescaleDB

+You can use this connector for TimescaleDB instances using the following setup instructions.

+#### Setup

 ## TOASTed values